 becomes this when a document is selected.

 The next level of functionality of Landscape is taking all of the data you enter for individual stewardship sites and prioritizing, quantifying, categorizing, and presenting it using views and reports.
-Click here for an article on using views, or check out this video on project management with Landscape.
+Click here for an article on using views, or check out this article on project management with Landscape.